List Projects: Andrea Crespo

 Accompanying the film are Crespo’s drawings that depict Alan’s machinic fantasies and experience of his world—one often stereotyped as cold, dead, and inhuman—in his images of transportation, warfare, and terror.
 Alan ultimately finds solace among the very machines which are often used as metaphors for the autistic body while simultaneously thinking of himself as little else but faulty hardware to be repaired.

-List Projects: Andrea Crespo is curated by Alise Upitis, Assistant Curator, Public Art and Exhibitions, MIT List Visual Arts Center
+List Projects: Andrea Crespo is curated by Alise Upitis with Yuri Stone, MIT List Visual Arts Center.

 Exhibitions at the List Center are made possible with the support of Cynthia & John Reed and Terry & Rick Stone.